-Hornbill festival, also known locally as the “Festival of Festivals, is organized by State Tourism and Arts and Culture Department, Government of Nagaland to encourage inter-tribal harmony and promote colorful local culture and traditions, display its unique customs, rituals and practices as well as preserve its heritage.
+Hornbill festival, also known locally as the 'Festival of Festivals', is organized by State Tourism and Arts and Culture Department, Government of Nagaland.
+The fiesta is celebrated to encourage inter-tribal harmony and promote colorful local culture and traditions.
+The visual retreat further displays the unique customs, rituals and practices as well as preserve the heritage.
 Tourists are warmly welcomed and are treated well.
 The celebrations are attended by all the major tribes of Nagaland who present themselves with various arts, folk songs, dances and games.
-There are numerous displays of handicrafts, handloom, multi-cuisine, local food stalls while a rich amount of rice beer always at hand to indulge in.
+There are numerous displays of handicrafts, handloom, multi-cuisines, local food stalls.
+While a rich amount of rice beer is always at hand to indulge in.

 Evenings are lighted by the thrilling Hornbill National Rock Concert in which bands from all over the country and abroad participate to compete.
 This is followed by the amazing Night Market in the town.
-But the most attractive event at the festival is Naga chilly eating competition and pork eating festival which draws a lot of crowd and evokes much fanfare and excitement.
+But the most attractive event at the festival is Naga chilly eating competition.
+Additionally, the pork eating festival which draws a lot of crowd evokes much fanfare and excitement.

-The following travel tips will be handy if you are planning to attend the Hornbill Festival which will be beginning from December 1, 2018 which is also celebrated as the Nagaland Formation Day.
+The following travel tips will be handy if you are planning to attend the Hornbill Festiva.
+Another key point to note is that the festival begins from December 1, which is also celebrated as the Nagaland Formation Day.

-- The festival is one of the top tourist attractions in the state, thus draws a lot of tourists from in and around the Nagaland State.
-Thus, make sure to have your bookings well in advance to avoid any last minute hassles and inconvenience.
+- The festival is one of the top tourist attractions thus, draws a lot of tourists from in and around the Nagaland State.
+So, make sure to have your bookings well in advance to avoid any last minute hassles and inconvenience.

-- There is an option of bargaining at various stalls and souvenir shops so tourists can exercise this option to get the best deal.
+- There is an option of bargaining at various stalls and souvenir shops.
+So tourists can exercise this option to get the best deals.

 - Foreigners are no longer required to possess the Entry Permit to visit Nagaland.
-However, they must register themselves with the Foreigner’s Registration Office (District Superintendent of Police) inside of 24 hours of their entry into Nagaland.
+However, they must register themselves with the Foreigner’s Registration Office (District Superintendent of Police) within 24 hours of their entry into the state.

-- There is a very helpful Information Center located near the festival site from where you can have the brochure which lists the festival events and other attractions in Nagaland.
+- There is a very helpful Information Center located near the festival site.
+You can have the brochure which lists the festival events and other attractions in Nagaland from here.

 How to reach Kohima, Nagaland

-Kohima does not have a Railway Station of its own because of its tough hilly terrain.
+by Train: Kohima does not have a Railway Station of its own because of its tough hilly terrain.
 The closest rail link is in Dimapur, which is connected to the important towns of Guwahati and Kolkata.
-Although travelling by train can be a slow affair, it nevertheless is the best way to reach Kohima, not only it being the cheapest but it leading through some of the most scenic views of the amazing mountain valleys and hills.
+Although traveling by train can be a slow affair, it nevertheless is the best way to reach Kohima.
+Not only it is the cheapest but it leads through some of the most scenic views of the amazing mountain valleys and hills.

-Again Kohima does not have an airport of its own and the nearest airport is in Dimapur, at a distance of 74 kilometers.
+by Flight: Again Kohima does not have an airport of its own and the nearest airport is in Dimapur, at a distance of 74 kilometers.
 Dimapur operates only domestic flights and is connected to Kolkata and Guwahati from where there are direct flights.
 International travelers will first have to get off at either Kolkata or Delhi international airports and then catch a connecting flight to Dimapur.
-From Dimapur, it’s a two hour cab ride to Kohima for which many taxi operators run to and fro which can be hired.
-However, an option of a 30 minute helicopter ride from the airport is also available in case you are in a hurry.
+From Dimapur, it’s a two-hour cab ride to Kohima for which many taxi operators run to and fro which can be hired.
+However, the option of a 30-minute helicopter ride from the airport is also available in case you are in a hurry.